Efinix-Inc/br2-efinix/docs/setup/modify_fpga_bootloader.md

      - Enable `Custom On-Chip RAM Application`.

      - Give the full path to the `bootloader.hex` at `User Application Path`.
+Please note that, for `RV64`, you need to give full path to the `bootloader.bin` file.

    - Click `Generate` button to regenerate the SoC configuration with modified bootloader.